heysokam/minim/doc/todo/2_extend.md

   - [ ] {.compile: "file.c".}         # Passes the file to zigcc as one of the files to cache
   - [ ] {.compile: "/some/folder/".}  # Passes a glob of all files in the given folder to zigcc
   - [ ] {.compile: ("/some/folder/", "exceptions").}  # Passes a filtered glob of files in the given folder to zigcc
-- [ ] {.emit: " ... ".}               # Writes the contents of the pragma literally into the output without any checks.
 - [ ] {.passL: "-lm".}                # Sends the given flags to the compiler in the linker section of the command
 - [ ] {.passC: "-I/some/folder".}     # Sends the given flags to the compiler in the source compilation section of the command
 - [ ] Object extension   (type MyType = object of ... )